 It’s also the largest Chinatown in the Netherlands and probably one of the oldest.

 Rotterdam has been an important port city for over 150 years.
 Today, it is still the largest seaport in Europe.
+This is one of the reasons why this city is so incredibly vibrant and multicultural.

 Not far from Chinatown, you’ll find a somewhat tamagotchi-shaped church.
 It’s quite unusual architecture for a church building, almost too fancy and pretentious.
 But we were surprised to find out that Pauluskerk is more than a place of worship.